cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/getting-started/explore-graphql-schema.md

 order: 40
 ---

-# Explore the GraphQL schema in the GraphiQL client
+# Explore the GraphQL schema

 One of the great features of a GraphQL API is that it offers "introspection"—you can explore the graph (by making API calls) to see the available data sets, the fields and their types, and the operations you can perform.

 _GraphiQL_ uses this functionality to provide a "Documentation Explorer" that you can use to understand the schema.
-Click on the _Docs_ link on the right-hand side and then drill down starting with `query` and proceeding to `viewer` and then `zone`.
-Introspection is also used to provide query auto-complete and syntax validation.
+Click on the **Docs** link on the right-hand side and then drill down, starting with `query` and proceeding to `viewer` and then `zone`.
+GraphiQL also uses introspection to provide query auto-complete and syntax validation.

-You can explore the schema of the Coudflare GraphQL endpoint in the the GraphQL client.
+You can explore the schema of the Coudflare GraphQL endpoint in a GraphQL client.
 The examples below use the GraphiQL client.

 Before you begin, configure the API endpoint and HTTP headers in the GraphQL client.